ArnaudBuchholz/gpf-js/doc/tutorials/COMPATIBILITY.md

 When functions are generated,
 [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode)
 is always assumed even if the host (such as Rhino or WScript) does not support it.

+## Known limitations

+### {@link gpf.http.request}

+For unknown reasons, it appears that [PhantomJS](http://phantomjs.org/) does not support custom verbs.
+Since it is no more maintained, no further research was conducted.